 Don't fall for junk accident health insurance

-Health insurance funds often promote accident cover to young customers, but these policies are frequently so-called junk health insurance that cover only a very small number of treatments, and come with many restrictions.
+Health insurance funds often promote accident cover to young customers, but these policies can be so-called junk health insurance that cover only a small number of treatments and come with restrictions.

 In this article, we take a look at: